SCE-Development/Courses/linux_basics/README.md

 FIRST STEP: Open up Windows Explorer or Finder on your windows PC/Mac.
 Navigate to the desktop, create a new folder, open it, then create a text document.

-If you understand what you just did, then you already have a good grip on naviagating directories.
+If you understand what you just did, then you already have a good grip on navigating directories.
 We'll be replicating the above steps using a terminal.

 # `pwd` (Print Working Directory)
 ***Note directory is synonmous with folder***